obiora789/Twitter_Complaint_Bot/README.md

   <li>Fork this Git and clone to your local PC.</li>
   <li>Download the selenium webdriver for your browser(I use Chrome i.e., chromedriver).</li>
   <li>Ensure you have updated Pycharm or other good updated IDE.
 I used Pycharm 2022.3.2 (Community Edition).</li>
-  <li>Install Selenium undetected chromedriver within Pycharm console. e.g., pip install selenium</li>
+  <li>Install Selenium webdriver within Pycharm console. e.g., pip install selenium</li>
   <li>Install python-dotenv within Pycharm console to translate environment variables. e.g., pip install python-dotenv</li>
   <li>Populate the environment variable with the actual path of your Selenium Chrome Webdriver.</li>
   <li>Specify your twitter username and password as environment variables.</li>